phfaist/pylatexenc/doc/new-in-pylatexenc-2.rst

     >>> nodelist[1].nodeoptarg
     LatexGroupNode(nodelist=[LatexCharsNode(chars='yes')])

-  *This code still works in `pylatexenc 2.0`.* It's recommended to use however the new interface, which is more useful and powerful (see doc of :py:mod:`pylatexenc.macrospec`).
+  *This code still works in pylatexenc 2.0.* It's however recommended to use the new interface, which is more useful and powerful (see doc of :py:mod:`pylatexenc.macrospec`).
 The above example would now be written as::